brprod8/Housing-Rental-Analysis/README.md

 ![](pics/first.png)

-`DATA VISUALIZATION` *offer an instant, one-click service for people to buy `properties` and then rent them.
+`DATA VISUALIZATION` Our company *offer an instant, one-click service for people to buy `properties` and then rent them.
 The company wants to have a trial of this offering in the San Francisco real-estate market.
 If the service proves popular, they can then expand to other markets.
 Your job is to use your data visualization skills, including aggregation, **interactive visualizations**, and `geospatial` analysis, to find properties in the San Francisco market that are viable investment opportunities*.

 [CLICK HERE](https://www.tableau.com/learn/articles/data-visualization) to learn more about `DATA VISUALIZATION` 🧠